ZarpLabs/Externship-Program/README.md

 # Externship-Program
-This is work achieved by our externs during there 3 months of Externships.
+This was achieved by our externs during there 3 months of Externships.
 They get hands-on experience by working on a Humanoid Robot development.